PP-90M1

 The PP-90M1 (Cyrillic: ПП-90М1) is a 9×19mm Parabellum Russian submachine gun developed by KBP Instrument Design Bureau in the 1990s.
 It features a 64-round helical magazine, and other than sharing a manufacturer is unrelated to the similarly named PP-90M.

-The weapon may also be used with a 32-round box magazine if desired.
+The weapon may also be used with a 32-round box magazine if desired, although it might require the need of a stick magazine adaptor.